Enneagram Type Seven People are Busy and Fun-Loving

 Having two weeks for a vacation and a desire to visit Europe brings a similar plight.
 Which countries and cities to visit?
 Which sites to see?

-Their way of dealing with this will be to cram as many different countries, cities, and attractions into his vacation as possible.
+Their solution will be to pack as many different countries, cities, and attractions into his vacation as possible.

 While they are scrambling after exciting experiences, the real object of their heart’s desire (their personal Rosebud, as it were) may be so deeply buried in their unconscious that they are unaware of precisely what it is.